-With colder days and darker evenings around the corner, Matthew Midgley, a member of our specialist bike team and a keen biker – shares some winter tips to stay safe when biking.
+With colder days and darker evenings, Matthew Midgley, a member of our specialist bike team and a keen biker – shares some winter tips to stay safe when biking.

-The long summer days are coming to a close, and with it the end of the summer riding season.
+The long summer days are in the distant future, along with it the summer riding season.

-For some that will mean tucking their bike up for the winter in preparation for the sunny spring days of March.
+For some this has meant tucking their bike up for the winter in preparation for the sunny spring days of March.
 For others, the cold winter weather spells the start of bike preparation to ensure their safety and maintain their bike against the weather and the roads.

 For those looking for some help for ‘wintering’ their bikes, then we have some suggestions here: